jembi/openhim-mediator-mapping/docs/docs/gettingStarted/samples.md

 > Note: Start up your Mapping Mediator instance with the flag `VALIDATION_ACCEPT_NULL_VALUES=true` to support the BAHMNI test data.

+If you experience any issues with our sample Endpoints, please log an issue on our [GitHub page](https://github.com/jembi/openhim-mediator-mapping/issues).

 ## Import Postman Collection

 In your Postman desktop application, click the import button in the top left of the screen.
 Then click the link tab and paste in the following collection URL: <https://www.getpostman.com/collections/93d96917e29ee55f56c9>